Al Saud Descent

 Banu hanifa tribe's original lands were in Wadi al-irdh , which later came to bear their name (wadi-hanifa) at the dawn of Islam, though in the pre-islamic era it was known as Wadi Alyamamah.

 The House of Al Saud traces its origins back from ancient times in the heart of the Arabian Peninsula.
 It is linked with a deep history and noble descent.

-In the early 18th century, the Arabian Peninsula was full of chaos, political instability, and weak religious faith because of the spread of fads and myths.
+In the early 18th century, the Arabian Peninsula was full of chaos and political instability.
 Historians described the political and social situation in the Arabian Peninsula in that period as disintegrated and insecured, with lots of rival scattered emirates.

 The imams of the first Saudi state were able to unify the Arabian Peninsula and develop a new era of stability and security by imposing Islamic Law ( Sharia ) in all aspects of life.
 As a result of the First Saudi State, a lot of scientists emerged.
 Also, knowledge ,and scientific and economic aspects prospered.